antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 ### DSL specifications

-Here are example of computational DSL specifications for the workflows *Classification*, *Latent Semantic Analysis*, and *Quantile Regression*:
+Here are examples of computational DSL specifications for the workflows *Classification*, *Latent Semantic Analysis*, and *Quantile Regression*:

 ```shell